tawanorg/tawanorg/README.md

 # About

-Tew Tawan is just another frontend, fullstack, manager and ordinary engineer, currently based in Bangkok, Thailand.
+Tew Tawan is just another self-taught frontend, fullstack, manager and ordinary engineer, currently based in Bangkok, Thailand.

 ###  Few little things about me
 - Coffee or tea in the morning while checking emails, reading articles/news/blogging plus planning for the day